Michealene Risley

 Michealene Cristini Risley is a best selling Author, writer, director and human rights activist.
 She ran for the Americans Elect nomination for President of the United States in 2012.
+She is currently CEO and Co-Founder of Imbibe Lifestyles, a series of high quality pillows in the consumer products wellness space.

 Background

 Risley was born and raised in Clawson, Michigan, before spending her teenage years in Troy, Michigan.
 She graduated from Bishop Foley High School and went on to graduate from Michigan State University with a degree in Telecommunications and minors in English and Advertising.
 She spent a number of years in Hollywood for such companies as Disney, Amblin and Mattel.
 While Vice President of Production for Marvel's animation unit she was recruited by SEGA of America to build a consumer products and entertainment division.
 At that time, SEGA was at less than 4% market share.
 The Consumer Products division was an incredible team that turned Sonic the Hedgehog until a billion dollar consumer products brand.
 She also pitched the executive team on the lost opportunity of creating games for girls, built the SEGA TASK force to address these issues. female market share at that time was 3% in 1993, when Risley departed in 1995 it had grown to 20%.
 The team also worked with two top animation facilities and created two Sonic animated series simultaneously.
 Both shows, the Network series and the syndication series were #1 hits.
 Creating two simultaneous hit shows on the same character at the same time, has not been done since.
 Michealene left SEGA to start her own for profit and not for profit company.
 She has continued to work with top athletes and sports companies after SEGA SPORTS and was hired by Nike to entertain building a gaming division for Nike or licensing out their roster of athletes to the video game sector.
 She recommended to Nike that they stick to their core business and license out those characters.
 Within her new company, Fresh Water Spigot, she took Nike's athletes out to the technology sector for licensing.
 This included Ronaldo, Brazil Soccer and Tiger Woods.
 The Tiger Woods/ Electronic Arts deal was the largest deal in the history of the video game sector at that time.
 As a serial entrepreneur the company that changed the direction of the industry was Adidas Maternity.
 This was the first branded maternity line ever in the marketplace.